 When European settlers first came to North America one of the first clashes of culture existed in the realm of parenting.
 Corporal punishment was generally not used in the native cultures because they did not believe in corrective behaviour from an authority figure.

 As well-intentioned as it is, the European model is based on a hierarchy rather than mutual respect.
 Being bound to someone by words and ideas is one thing, but caring about someone enough to make sacrifices for them is a much different thing.

 The northernmost tribes in Canada, from the Gwich’in in the West all the way through all of the Inuit cultures and all the way East past the Innu to the Beothuk, the cold and barren surroundings and limited food sources have meant over time that patience, tolerance, cooperation and generosity are excellent strategies for staying alive.

-These inter-dependencies can be seen as a lack of freedom, but they can also be seen to create more freedom.
-What is the point of any amount of freedom if it is primarily spent in a state of worry or fear when it could be spent cooperating with friends?
+These inter-dependencies can be seen as a lack of freedom or control.
+Or, they can also be seen to create more freedom.
+After all, what is the point of any amount of freedom if it is primarily spent in a state of worry or fear when it could be spent cooperating with agreeable people or friends?

-Since people truly are generally good, just by living their lives the way they naturally do they end up raising really great kids too.
-Don’t worry if your child doesn’t follow every order exactly right.
+Since people truly are generally good, through just living their lives the way they naturally do, they end up raising really great kids too.
+So no parent should worry if their child doesn’t follow every order exactly right.
 That won’t be what makes good character.

 Believe in yourself.
 Believe in the children around you.
 They’re all just waiting to sprout into something amazing if they just get the rest of us doing a bit of cultivating of ourselves.